 Blogging is not simply writing and publishing a text.
-Even if it is a good text.
-A good blogger has a ton of tasks that already start long before the blogger even starts with writing the actual blog post.
+Even if it is an excellent text.
+A good blogger has a ton of tasks that already start long before the blogger even starts to write a blog.

 So here are 14 things you absolutely need to do BEFORE you publish a blog post.